ouspg/CryptoCourse/README.md

 The work will be done on the GitHub repository during the course.

-You need to create private GitHub repository **from the url in Moodle page.**
+You need to create private GitHub repository **from the url in the Moodle page.**

 Repository will be place for your work, and commit changes on there for corresponding folders.

-Every week you need to return only URL for your repository, unless otherwise stated.
+Every week you need to return only URL of your repository for the assignment return box, unless otherwise stated.

+ **Deadline is always before the next instructed exercise session!**

 Check [cheat sheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf) if you need a refresher on how to use Git.
-Some basic commands below
+Some basic commands can be found below.

 ```
 git add </path/filename>